Optimizing Coverage in Convex Quadrilateral Regions with a Single UAV: Conclusions and Further Research

 This paper investigated the optimal deployment of a single UAV to provide efficient coverage over an arbitrary convex quadrilateral region using an elliptical footprint.
 Two coverage scenarios were considered: (i) the largest inscribed ellipse, which ensures coverage within the quadrilateral while excluding its perimeter, and (ii) the smallest circumscribed ellipse, which guarantees full region coverage.
 A comprehensive optimization framework was developed to determine the optimal UAV altitude, incorporating key performance metrics such as path loss, SNR, and energy consumption.

-The study demonstrated that the optimal altitude varies significantly based on environmental conditions, antenna directivity, and communication constraints.
-It was observed that increasing antenna directivity results in a higher optimal altitude while reducing the corresponding minimum SNR.
-Additionally, the analysis of UAV energy consumption highlighted the trade-off between maximizing coverage and minimizing power expenditure, emphasizing the importance of balancing flight dynamics and communication performance.
-The findings provide valuable insights for designing energy-efficient UAV-assisted communication networks, particularly in urban and high-rise environments where NLoS conditions significantly impact performance.
+The study revealed that the optimal altitude of UAVs is highly dependent on environmental conditions, antenna directivity, and communication constraints.
+It was found that increasing antenna directivity leads to a higher optimal altitude while simultaneously reducing the minimum required SNR.
+Furthermore, the analysis of UAV energy consumption underscored the trade-off between maximizing coverage and minimizing power usage, highlighting the critical need to balance flight dynamics with communication performance.
+In particular, the analysis over all feasible ellipse configurations and the large-scale evaluation over randomly generated quadrilaterals confirm the robustness and generality of the proposed framework.
+These findings offer valuable insights for the design of energy-efficient UAV-assisted communication networks, especially in urban and high-rise environments where NLoS conditions significantly affect performance.

-Future research may focus on enhancing UAV-assisted communication networks by integrating real-time adaptive altitude and trajectory optimization.
-This approach will involve dynamic UAV repositioning to accommodate user distributions, network traffic conditions, and environmental factors such as obstacles and weather variations.
-Additionally, exploring the use of multiple UAVs for cooperative coverage, interference management, and load balancing is expected to improve network efficiency and resilience.
-Machine learning techniques could enable predictive UAV deployment, optimizing energy consumption and coverage quality using historical data and real-time analytics.
-Moreover, the effects of more complex terrain models and non-stationary propagation conditions should be considered to refine deployment strategies for practical, real-world applications.
-These advancements will be critical in developing highly flexible, energy-efficient, and adaptive UAV-assisted communication systems.
+To account for potential model mismatch and enhance practical relevance, future work will incorporate more realistic channel models, including stochastic geometry-based formulations and environment-aware LoS probability models with spatial uncertainty.
+In addition, sensitivity analysis with respect to key propagation parameters will be conducted to quantify the robustness of the optimal altitude under varying environmental conditions.
+This will provide further insight into the reliability of the proposed framework for real-world deployment scenarios.

+In our recent work \cite{J:Vavoulas2}, seamless multi-UAV coverage is achieved by coordinating elliptical footprints through deterministic packing and homography transformations, ensuring tangency and gap-free deployment.
+As future work, coordination strategies based on region partitioning can be further investigated to enable efficient and scalable multi-UAV coverage.
+The integration of UAV-mounted movable antenna (MA) technologies into the proposed framework, enabling joint optimization of UAV altitude, antenna configuration, and coverage footprint, is also a promising direction.
+In addition, adaptive antenna strategies and their impact on user performance and system-level trade-offs can be studied.
+Finally, issues such as inter-UAV interference, coordination overhead, and error propagation across subregions will be systematically analyzed.
+This extension will provide a more comprehensive validation of the scalability and practical applicability of the proposed framework.